BenSeddikMehdi/3D_Video/README.md

 # 3D_Video
-How to record two videos using two webcams simultaneously through MATLAB
+How to record two videos using two webcams simultaneously over MATLAB